ervinpepic/GlobeAbc/wp-content/plugins/cookie-law-info/readme.txt

 - With the help of this WordPress GDPR plugin, you can fully customise the cookie notice style so it blends with your existing website: change the colours, fonts, styles, the position on the page and even how it behaves when you click “Accept”.

-- You can choose to make the cookie notice bar disappear after a few seconds (completely configurable) or to accept on scroll (an option available under Italian law).
+- You can choose to make the cookie notice bar disappear after a few seconds (completely configurable) or to accept on scroll.

 - It also has a Cookie Audit module so you can easily show what cookies your site uses and display them neatly in a table on your Privacy & Cookies Policy page.